jasonajones73/CityHallSelfieDay/README.md

-# tidytuesdayrocks
+# #CityHallSelfie Day
-An interactive catalogue of #TidyTuesday tweets from 2018.
+An interactive catalog of #CityHallSelfie Day tweets.

-See it in action at [https://nsgrantham.shinyapps.io/tidytuesdayrocks](https://nsgrantham.shinyapps.io/tidytuesdayrocks).

-Happy plotting!
+Link to be posted soon!